mrmodise/senepe/README.md

 Clone the project to your preferred location and ``npm install`` to install dependencies.
 The project was generated using ``angular CLI``, as such, providing ``ng serve`` should run the project.

 ### Tests
-Am busy finishing off the unit test for each component and services.
+Am busy finishing off the unit tests for all components and services.
+So far, these are completed:

+- AppComponent
+- AddPhotoComponent (WIP - work in progress)

 ### Summary